Holy Baptism is the basis of the whole Christian life,

 Baptism Offering - It is customary for a donation to be made to the celebrant of the Baptism.
 This is the only cost associated with the Baptism.
 The suggested donation is $80-$100.
 The offering envelope is given to families at the preparation night.

 Godparents - A Godparent is a “sponsor”, therefore should be a member of the organization which the child is joining.
 The Godparents’ role is to support the child in the development of the Catholic faith.
 All Godparents should be baptized in a Christian denomination and be aged 16 years and over.
+There is a maximum of two Godparents: one female and one male, OR one female OR one male.
 At least one Godparent must be Catholic who has received the Sacrament of Confirmation.
 It is most desirable and appropriate that Catholic Godparents be people who attend Mass regularly.
 Godparents are encouraged to attend the presentation mass and preparation night.

-Living outside the Parish - If you live outside our parish, you will need to get a letter from your local
+Living outside the Parish - If you live outside our parish, you will need to request a letter from your local parish priest advising his approval for the baptism to take place at St Francis Xavier or St Clare.
+Contact the Parish Office to obtain this.

 For school-aged children, a program of catechesis will be offered prior to their baptism.
 Please contact the Parish Office to enquire.